 Embodied Partitions: Exploring women’s embodied memories of the 1947 Partition of India through dance

-Julia Giese is a PhD Researcher at the Institute for Media and Creative Industries at Loughborough University London.
-She is interested in the historiography of the 1947 Partition of India and embodied counter-memories among the female Bengali diaspora in London.
+Julia Giese is a PhD Researcher within the Institute for Media and Creative Industries at Loughborough University London.
+She is interested in the embodied memories of the 1947 Partition of British India, the 1971 Liberation War of Bangladesh and the subsequent migration to London among the female Bangladeshi diaspora in Tower Hamlets, London.